TripleSpeeder/ens-updater/README.md

 - [Maintainers](#maintainers)
 - [Contributing](#contributing)
 - [License](#license)

+## Overview
+### Design goals:
+ - provide an all-purpose cli for managing ENS names
+ - integrate well in deployment scripts and CI environments

+### Notable features:
+- Get/set ENS name records
+- For each operation verifies that the resolver contract of an ENS-name implements the required interface via EIP165 "supportsInterface"
+- Show interfaces a resolver implements (command "listInterfaces")
+- Bash completion support (try command "completion" to set it up)
+- Can read input from stdin to support piping with other tools

 ## Security
 In order to perform an update of an ENS record, `ens-update` needs the private key of the